A New Day One

 As important as these questions were to me, there seemed to have been no time, space, or person in my school to address this overwhelming gap between hope and reality.
 What’s worse is that I saw no teacher, whose very image or likeness, mirrored my own story of trauma and the resilience I needed to overcome it.
 This lack of guidance and understanding created a social and emotional dysfunction that would permeate every element of my life.
 I failed my classes, missed school days, and continued to disappoint my teachers.
 And while my conscience always fought against the idea of failure, subconsciously, I always expected to fail.

 My saving grace came when my school DID invest in this program; a rights-of-passage mentorship program that would permanently alter the chemistry of my brain; led by a facilitator whose sole mission was to socially, emotionally, and psychologically reframe the role that trauma played in my personal life.
 In other words, he aimed to convince me to be thankful for my struggles, because they were, in fact, preparing me for greatness.

-Much of the intricacies and nuances of this program can be read in my educational memoir entitled A New Day One: Trauma, Grace, & a Young Man’s Journey from Foster Care to Yale, but for the sake of this story, I’d like to dissect 3 critical aspects of the mentorship program that made the biggest difference in my journey to becoming a more motivated, resilient, and purpose-driven student.
+Much of the intricacies and nuances of this program can be read in my educational memoir entitled A New Day One: Trauma, Grace, & a Young Man’s Journey from Foster Care to Harvard, but for the sake of this story, I’d like to dissect 3 critical aspects of the mentorship program that made the biggest difference in my journey to becoming a more motivated, resilient, and purpose-driven student.